ThomasGesseyJones/archer2-MPI-2024-04-03/my_notes.md

 intentional to avoid catastrophic failure.
 MPI is used when we want lots of processes to co-operate on the same task and thus cannot be ring-fenced from each other.
 Threads can share memory, but processes cannot.
 MPI deals with the communication between processes.
 At the most basic level this is done by sending messages between processes via a library call.
 Could have a fully parallelized program, but none have taken off.
+A process can have multiple threads, handled separately, but MPI doesn't care about this.
+Calling MPI from threads is not a good idea, get race conditions.
+MPI is just the communication between processes, so also doesn't care about hardware, CPUs, GPUs, TPUs, etc.

 Parallel paradigm:
 * Multiple processes (numbered), each with their own memory space.